bogdanim36/ax-php-api/README.md

   - adding menu options if you want to create application menu on server side.
   - define a method for authorizing each uri.

-For each controller you need to create only one file with contain model definition as well.
+For each controller you need to create only one file which contain model definition as well.
 (Yes I know: the controller must be a separate file - you can change it if you didn't like this solution).

 All actions methods of model are named with ending action word (if you want to create other actions).